auth0/docs/articles/architecture-scenarios/b2c/user-profile-mgmt.md

 ---
 # User Profile Management

+A user’s profile is populated from data supplied by an identity provider during login (see here for further details) and this is referred to as the Normalized User Profile (described here).
+By default there is one user profile created for each user identity.
+There are are a number of things to consider when looking at user profile management:

-At some point you’ll need to manage changes to the information stored in a user’s profile stored in user data store.
+At some point you’ll need to manage changes to the information stored in user profiles stored in the user data store.
 Changes to user profile information contain come in many forms:

 * Self-served information updates
 * Mandatory updates concerning your organisation's Ts and Cs